Aeroone/JavaScript-and-D3-Visualization/README.md

 Some examples of D3 visualization.
 Please set up HTTP server to properly run these D3 visualizations.

 (1) Interactive graph visualization of player's history from Arsenal FC.
-This is a dynamic and iteractive visualization.
+This is a dynamic and interactive visualization.
 Interactive graph sample: (with pinning nodes, mouseover event, etc.) graph glimpse:
 ![image](https://github.com/Aeroone/JavaScript-and-D3-Visualization/blob/master/interactive%20graph%20visualization%20for%20players'%20history%20in%20Arsenal/linear_nodes.jpg)